HarvestAPI/apify-linkedin-profile-posts/README.md

 Simply provide one of the following:

-- List of LinkedIn profile/company URLs
+- List of LinkedIn profile/company URLswho posted the content
-- List of LinkedIn public identifiers (e.g., `williamhgates` from `https://www.linkedin.com/in/williamhgates`)
+- List of LinkedIn Public Identifiers who posted the content (e.g., `williamhgates` from `https://www.linkedin.com/in/williamhgates`)
-- List if LinkedIn profile/company IDs (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)
+- List if LinkedIn profile/company IDs who posted the content (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)

-Optionally:
+- (optionally) List of LinkedIn companies where authors work (e.g., `Microsoft`, `Google`).

+Other params (optionally):

+- `maxPosts` - Maximum number of posts to scrape per each search query.
+This overrides `scrapePages` pagination.
+If you set this to 0, it will scrape all posts.
-- `scrapePages` - Number of pages to scrape.
+- `scrapePages` - Number of pages to scrape, if `maxPosts` is not set.
 Each page is 20 posts.
 Posts sorted by date.
 - `page` - Page number to start scraping from.
 Default is 1.

 ### Data You'll Receive